Expulsion of Germans from Czechoslovakia

 During the German occupation of Czechoslovakia, the Czech resistance groups demanded the deportation of ethnic Germans from Czechoslovakia.
-The decision to deport the Germans was adopted by the Czechoslovak government-in-exile which, beginning in 1943, sought the support of the Allies for this proposal.
+The Czechoslovak government-in-exile had begun calling for the deportation of Germans as early as 1938 and, during the war, obtained the support of the Allies for this proposal.
 However, a formal decision on the expulsion of the German population was not reached until 2 August 1945, at the conclusion of the Potsdam Conference.

-In the months following the end of the war, "wild" expulsions happened from May until August 1945.
-Czechoslovak President Edvard Beneš on 28 October 1945 called for the "final solution of the German question" (konečné řešení německé otázky) which would have to be solved by deportation of the ethnic Germans from Czechoslovakia.